MkDay/Post-Collection/Simple-LED-Number-Display-With-CSS-Borders-And-JavaScript-Post.md

 **Eg:** ` let on='red' ` and ` let off='transparent' `.

-* Create 10 functions to display the each digit.
+* Create ten functions to display each digit from 0 to 9.

 **Eg:** `let zero = () => {...}` to `let nine = () => {...}`

-* Change the color of each single border using the variables, `on` and `off` to display a specific digit.
+* Change the border color of both `div` using the variables `on` and `off` to display a specific digit.

 **Eg:**
 ```javascript